KRTV: Cordillera ownership and EAS intrusion incident

-In 1986, Evening Post Industries purchased the MTN stations outside of Billings, which Lilly continued to own for another eight years.
-Beginning in early 1987, first at 5:30 and then at 10 p.m., KRTV began originating its own full-length newscasts as the hybrid setup was wound down.
-By the end of the decade, KRTV had not only recovered but opened a wide lead over KFBB-TV in the Great Falls news ratings, a change attributed to the return of KRTV founding employee and later MTN executive Don Bradley from a short-lived attempt at station ownership in Helena to run the Great Falls station from 1988 to 1994.
+In 1986, Evening Post Industries (Note: By 1991, Evening Post had organized its broadcasting stations as Cordillera Communications.) purchased the MTN stations except for KTVQ in Billings, which Lilly continued to own for another eight years.
+Beginning in early 1987, first with the 5:30 p.m. newscast and then also at 10 p.m., KRTV began originating its own full-length newscasts as the hybrid setup was wound down.
+By the end of the decade, KRTV had not only recovered but opened a wide lead over KFBB-TV in the Great Falls news ratings.
+The change was attributed to the return of KRTV founding employee and later MTN executive Don Bradley, who had left to try owning a TV station in Helena, to manage KRTV from 1988 to 1994.

 In 2005, KRTV took over the operations of KXLH-LP in Helena, which had previously been a semi-satellite of KXLF-TV in Butte.
-KXLF-TV had been rebroadcast to Helena since 1969, when a translator of the Mining City station was established.
+KXLF-TV had been rebroadcast to Helena since 1969, when a translator of the Butte station was established.
 In 2010, KXLH-LD started airing local newscasts for the Helena area produced from Great Falls using local reporters, separate anchor talent, and KRTV's weather and sports presenters.
 The newscasts quickly attracted considerable viewership.

 On February 11, 2013, at approximately 2:33 p.m.
-MST, an unknown hacker reportedly gained access to the station's Emergency Alert System (EAS) encoder and sent out a Local Area Emergency, explaining in a pitch-altered voice that "the bodies of the dead are rising from their graves and attacking the living" and that the bodies were considered "extremely dangerous", apparently referencing The Walking Dead.
-The voice also asked viewers to tune to 920 AM—a frequency unused by any Great Falls station—for further information after the station ended operations.
+MST, an unknown hacker reportedly gained access to the station's Emergency Alert System (EAS) encoder and sent out a local area emergency notification that supposedly warned about zombies, explaining that "the bodies of the dead are rising from their graves and attacking the living" and that the bodies were considered "extremely dangerous".
 Within minutes, station staff informed the public of the system intrusion and that there was no emergency.
 A similar incident that night affected two television stations in Marquette, Michigan.

-On the morning of February 12, DJs from WIZM-FM in La Crosse, Wisconsin, were discussing the KRTV EAS intrusion.
-As part of the segment, they aired an audio clip of the actual EAS intrusion (including the tones); this inadvertently led to WIZM-FM and La Crosse TV station WKBT-DT rebroadcasting the alert.
+When a clip of the EAS activation was re-aired by DJs at WIZM-FM in La Crosse, Wisconsin, the use of the EAS header inadvertently led to WIZM-FM and La Crosse TV station WKBT-DT rebroadcasting the alert.
+In a bulletin following the incident, the FCC advised broadcasters to secure EAS gear behind firewalls and change default passwords, which had evidently not been done at KRTV.

 Scripps ownership

-Scripps acquired 15 of the 16 stations owned by Cordillera Communications (the former Evening Post station group), including all of MTN, in 2019.
-In 2021, Scripps filed to switch all of the full-power MTN stations, including KRTV, from the VHF to the UHF band in order to improve reception; it has requested channel 22 for KRTV.
+Scripps acquired 15 of the 16 stations owned by Cordillera Communications, including all of MTN, in 2019.
+In 2021, Scripps filed to switch all of the full-power MTN stations, including KRTV, from the VHF to the UHF band in order to improve reception; it requested channel 22 for KRTV.
+The commission approved this request on November 29, 2022, and the channel change was completed in December 2025.
+However, KRTV received FCC approval in January 2026 to keep the VHF transmitter facility active for a short time as it worked to reestablish a feed to its translator in Stanford, Montana, which was not reliably receiving the UHF transmission and was the input source for translators serving 32,000 viewers.